 "I applied for a mortgage and a line of credit.
 The bank turned me down.
 Apparently, there was an unpaid phone bill under the name ‘Marc Rogers’ on my credit report.
 That wasn’t my bill — it was someone else’s who has a similar name.
 The charge had been on my credit report for four years without me knowing."

 – Mark, Vancouver

 Under BC law, you have the right to ask a credit reporting agency to fix any mistake you find in your credit report.

-For example, let's say your report shows you haven't made regular payments on your phone bill, yet you know you have.
+For example, let’s say your report shows you haven’t made regular payments on your phone bill, yet you know you have.
 You should ask the credit reporting agency to correct the error (and contact your phone company about it).
-See "Deal with the problem" below for the steps to follow.
+See “Work out the problem,” below, for the steps to follow.

 If the credit reporting agency agrees to make the correction, it must do so promptly.
 It must also send the new correct information to anyone who received your credit report in the last year.
 If it fails to do so, it must explain why, in writing.
+The credit reporting agency must add a note to your report that you asked for the information to be corrected.
 The note must include the correction that you requested.

 Generally, the credit reporting agency has 30 days to respond to your request.
 If it refuses your request, it must tell you: